 For several years of programming, I did not know how to speed up eclipse.
-I always used the default settings of eclipse and never tried to tweak it.
-Many of my colleagues complained that eclipse is slow and moved to other IDEs, however I chose to do more research and tried to find ways to improve eclipse performance.
+I always used the default settings of the Eclipse and never tried to tweak it.
+Many of my colleagues complained that eclipse is slow and moved to other IDEs, however, I chose to do more research and tried to find ways to improve eclipse performance.

-I have seen many programmers who use Eclipse on variety of different languages and platforms.
+I have seen many programmers who use Eclipse on a variety of different languages and platforms.

-A lot of people do not know that Eclipse is a multi language general-purpose platform.
+A lot of people do not know that Eclipse is a multi-language general-purpose platform.
 Eclipse does much more than any Java IDE can do.
-It’s also commonly used as an application framework, and as development platform for popular languages like PHP, C/C++, Perl, Ruby, Python and shell scripting.
+It’s also commonly used as an application framework and as a development platform for popular languages like PHP, C/C++, Perl, Ruby, Python and shell scripting.

 At times you may be stuck with a badly written plugin that may affect whole of you eclipse setup.

 There are many performance enhancements done in recent version of eclipse.
-If you are using a older version you may want to try the latest version first to see its performance.
+If you are using an older version you may want to try the latest version first to see its performance.

 Eclipse has a huge community of developers and enhancements to the platform are done really fast.
-It may not be always easy to keep up with the latest version, however I would recommend you to be as close to latest stable release as possible.
+It may not be always easy to keep up with the latest version, however, I would recommend you to be as close to the latest stable release as possible.

 What version of Java are you using?
-Latest version of java JVM along with the latest eclipse version would be best performance option.
-However this may be totally depending upon what are your project needs.
+The latest version of java JVM along with the latest eclipse version would be the best performance option.
+However, this may be totally depending upon what are your project needs.
 If you can upgrade to latest java versions if may help you a bit.

 Use Separate Eclipse Install for Projects with Different Plugin needs

-It may sound a little weird, however I personally prefer to keep separate installs of eclipse for different type of projects.
+It may sound a little weird, however, I personally prefer to keep separate installs of the Eclipse for a different type of projects.
 This ensures that your eclipse setup has minimum plugins required.
 For example:

-Important thing to note is that creating separate workspace in same install does not really help since eclipse is not smart enough to load plugins selectively for current workspace.
+The important thing to note is that creating a separate workspace in the same install does not really help since the eclipse is not smart enough to load plugins selectively for the current workspace.
 This enhancement may be done in future releases, however currently our best option is to keep a separate install for projects with similar plugin needs.

 This file controls the eclipse startup options.
-You can change make many changes in this file based on your needs to apply settings on launch of eclipse.
+You can change make many changes in this file based on your needs to apply settings on the launch of the Eclipse.
 This is a plain text file containing many command-line options that are appended to the Eclipse startup command.

 Before you jump on to editing this file, please make sure to take a backup of the original file just to ensure that in case of any issues you may want to revert back to the original file.